munificent/craftinginterpreters/book/closures.md

 [gc]: garbage-collection.html

 Thus, our runtime upvalue structure is an ObjUpvalue with the typical Obj header field.
-Following that is the field that points to the closed-over variable.
+Following that is a `location` field that points to the closed-over variable.
 Note that this is a *pointer* to a Value, not a Value itself.
 It's a reference to a *variable*, not a *value*.
 This is important because it means that when we assign to the variable the upvalue captures, we're assigning to the actual variable, not a copy.
 For example:

 ```lox
 fun outer() {